 After several weeks, the tail begins to shrink, and the young frog (called a froglet) develops fully formed lungs.
 Finally, after approximately 12 weeks, the froglet transforms into a fully mature adult frog, and the cycle begins again.

+Fix: Always state the number of stages and the start/end points.
 "Overall, the process consists of eight stages, beginning with raw material collection and ending with distribution."

+Fix: Use passive voice for manufacturing processes.
 "The limestone is crushed" (not "Workers crush the limestone").

 Process Diagram Vocabulary PDF